|

 John Ayto, editor of The Oxford Dictionary of Modern Slang, defines

-new words, including Stuckism, which was on the cover of Times
+new words, including Stuckism, which was on the cover of Times 2 magazine.

 The